Call Detail

 The gallery insurance will cover up to 50% of the works' reported retail value.

-The retail value must be reported even for works included in the exhibition that are not for sale.
+The retail value must be reported even for work included in the exhibition that are not for sale.

-If damages occur to works in the exhibition, artists may be required to demonstrate that the value(s) declared are established fair market values.
+If damages occur to work in the exhibition, artists may be required to demonstrate that the value(s) declared are established fair market values.

 NOTE: NCECA, its agents, and representatives shall have no responsibility or liability whatsoever if work is lost, stolen, or damaged.
 This, however, shall not bar artists from filing claims with the insured venue or transit company with respect to any such loss, theft, or damage.